maRT1gaS/cloudflare-docs/content/waiting-room/reference/configuration-settings.md

       </td>
       <td>No</td>
       <td>
         Only available to Enterprise customers with purchase.
-If true, users only have <code>session duration</code> minutes to browse your site.
-If false, a user's session cookie is renewed on every request.
+If true, users only have{' '}
+        <code>session duration</code> minutes to browse your site.
+If false, a user's session cookie
+        is renewed on every request.
       </td>
       <td></td>
     </tr>